 'Entourage' First Episode: THR's 2004 Review

-More than a decade before the movie version, HBO debuted a new half-hour comedy featuring a "slimeball" agent, a "slacker" star and a few stray friends navigating the "suffocating egocentrism" of Hollywood.
-Viewers greeted Entourage on July 18, 2004, and the show quickly became a mainstay of the network for eight seasons.
-The Hollywood Reporter's original review follows.
+On July 18, 2004, HBO debuted a new half-hour comedy featuring a "slimeball" agent, a "slacker" star and a few stray friends navigating the "suffocating egocentrism" of Hollywood.
+Entourage quickly became a mainstay of the network for eight seasons.
+The Hollywood Reporter's original review is below:

 Readers of this publication can't help but get a tremendous rush from watching Entourage, a kicky, crackling and sublimely ambitious new HBO comedy series that skillfully circumvents the genre's shortcomings by attaching a savagely realistic veneer.

 It shows us that comedy isn't really dead, it's merely been snoozing, and this savvy shot of character-driven adrenaline serves as the wake-up call.
 Packed with brutal showbiz truths and snappy dialogue, the half-hour is revelatory in the clever way it spotlights the empty shell of celebrityhood and the party-hearty superficiality of those caught up in its reflected glow.

 Entourage demonstrates that executive producer Mark Wahlberg learned well his lessons of young stardom dating to his blazing-hot Marky Mark days.
 He understands from personal experience the way that hangers-on behave, elevating their own status to that of the star in their orbit and yet at the same time dismissing him as simply a necessary evil.
 In that way the show is so far inside that you can practically see into its marrow — and yet Entourage works for the masses as a brilliantly caustic look at those who harbor delusions of entitlement.